Why fine art?

 Why Bryce Mironuck fine art prints?

 Photographers have largely moved away from selling their art, now focusing on other business models such as selling workshops to other photographers, or advertising for companies.
 In my opinion, it has created a rift in the market of photographic art printing, allowing a few select people to rise above.
-Years ago when I first got a chance to view the artwork of Peter Lik, it shaped the direction of where I wanted to take my photography, and after viewing his artwork in one of his many galleries, I knew that I wanted to focus on creating large format prints for people.
+Years ago when I first got a chance to view photographic artwork on Acrylic Facemount prints, it shaped the direction of where I wanted to take my photography, and after viewing this type of artwork in galleries, I knew that I wanted to focus on creating large format prints for people.
 Rather than compromising on trying to do too many things to “make it” as a photographer, my only focus is to provide high quality, high fidelity prints for the most discerning of people.

 What is the photography process like?